|A classic Middle Eastern dip made of roasted eggplant. Delicious!|

 |Directions||Slice the eggplant in half lengthwise, score the face of each half with the knife, and brush each face with olive oil.

-Bake or grill: If baking, place eggplant face up on cookie sheet and put in pre-heated 450 oven.
-If grilling, place eggplant face down over medium heat.
+Broil: Place eggplant face up on cookie sheet and put in pre-heated 450 oven.

 Cook for 40-50 minutes, until eggplant is black and soft.
 (Smaller eggplants will take less time.)
 Lay out on the platter to cool.

-With a spoon, remove the eggplant flesh from the skin and place in blender or food processor.
+Optional: scoop the eggplant flesh out of the skin and place in blender or food processor.
 Discard skin.

-Blend/process on low speed for a few seconds, until consistent.
+Blend/process on low speed for 30 seconds or so, until .

 Mix in remaining ingredients, taste, and add more tahini, lemon juice, and/or salt as necessary.
 Chill for about an hour.